AlbaXIII/golden-goose-tutoring/README.md

         * Certain key phrases in the services section are shown in __bold__ to draw the users eye to the key information offered by the service.

 * __Testimonials page__
-    * __Disclaimer - the testimonials in this section are a mix of existing clients and example text, all existing clients & children have been used with their consent and have had their names and addresses adjusted to maintain total privacy.__
+    * __Disclaimer - the testimonials in this section are a mix of existing clients and example text, all existing clients & children have been used with their consent and have had their names and places of residence adjusted to maintain total privacy.__
     * For a parent to choose a tutoring service, word of mouth is often a very important factor in the decision to use a particular tutor.
 Therefore having a standalone testimonials page ensures that a whole page is given over to this information, as references are very important in engagement with parents and teachers.
     * There are four testimonials on the page, with the contributors names in bold and favicon quotation marks at the start and end for a little flair, and to punctuate the text blocks.
     * At the bottom of the page is a link to Google business reviews, where encourages users to add their own reviews of the service.
 This link is presented in a larger font and centered position to draw the eye of the user.